shajra/haskell-hls-nix/doc/nix.md

 ## Installing and uninstalling programs<a id="sec-4-4"></a>

-We've seen that we can build programs with `nix build` and then execute programs using the "result" symlink (`result/bin/*`).
+We've seen that we can build programs with `nix build` and then execute them using the "result" symlink (`result/bin/*`).
 Additionally, we've seen that you can run programs with `nix run`.
 But these additional steps and switches/arguments can feel extraneous.
 It would be nice if we could just have the programs on our `PATH`.
 This is what `nix-env` is for.

 `nix-env` maintains a symlink tree, called a *profile*, of installed programs.
 The active profile is pointed to by a symlink at `~/.nix-profile`.
 By default, this profile points to `/nix/var/nix/profiles/per-user/$USER/profile`.
 But you can point your `~/.nix-profile` to any writable location with the `--switch-profile` switch: